 Other Works of Agatha's

 Agatha Christie has contributed more than just Hercule Poirot and Jane Marple to literature.
-She has allowed us to enjoy the exploits of young and adventurous women, a stolid Scotland
+She has allowed us to enjoy the exploits of brave and adventurous women, a stolid Scotland

-Yard man, a mystery writer in the self-image of Christie herself, and other colorful and memorable characters.
+Yard man, a mystery writer in the image of Christie herself, and other colorful and memorable characters.
 She has also given us some terrific plays, most notably The

 Mousetrap, Ten Little Indians, and Witness for the Prosecution.
 She has fascinated us with her bestselling novel not starring Poirot nor Marple: And Then There